dotnetprog/dataverse-configuration-migration-tool/README.md

 - runs on windows and **linux**

 ## ⭐Features⭐
+🆕 :heavy_check_mark: **Interactive Login** is now available by using `--il` parameter.
+Service Principal is no more required.🆕 \
+🆕 :heavy_check_mark: Data export now supports a new parameter `--AllowEmptyFields` or `--enable-empty-fields` to export empty fields. *Useful to clear values on target environments* 🆕 \
 :heavy_check_mark: Import configuration data into Dataverse \
 :heavy_check_mark: Export configuration data from Dataverse \
 :heavy_check_mark: Schema validation and rule-based checks \